Monthly Archive July 2013

 "Things I Think I Know"

 To reside in skinniness,

 At least, no more than on

-Posted July 22nd, 2013 by & filed under Featured, New Thoughts from President Nolan, Practical Questions & Answers About SWC, Counseling & Art Therapy.
+Posted July 22nd, 2013 by & filed under Reflections from President Nolan, Featured.

 At Southwestern College, you find instructors and students who align with a wide variety of “spiritual paths”, although that is probably not exactly the phrase I want.
 Some students identify as Christian (although the specifics can vary quite a bit for that Tribe), some as Buddhists (same with them), some with variations of Hinduism, New…

-Posted July 21st, 2013 by & filed under Conscious Entrepreneurship, Featured, New Thoughts from President Nolan.
+Posted July 21st, 2013 by & filed under Reflections from President Nolan, Conscious Entrepreneurship, Featured.

 Seven Ways to Build Your Resume & Create Career Opportnities

 2) Volunteer for a leadership position in it

 3) Present at a professional, state level conference